 Rossana Ramirez, working for World Watch Research, explains: “Parents of schoolchildren are standing up against the creeping introduction of gender ideology into the classrooms.
 The current Peruvian government, which took power in 2016, has been steadily bringing a new secular wind into the country which has affected Christian values in particular, as can be seen in reports by America TV (29 September 2016) and Pareja Reales (13 September 2016).
 La Republica reported on 23 August 2016 how politicians have also been ridiculing religious leaders.
 This all indicates a growing secular intolerance in the country.”

-Russia: Putin on flying visit to Central Asia
+Christianity in Russia: Putin on flying visit to Central Asia

 On 27 and 28 February 2017 Russian President Vladimir Putin paid a visit to Kazakhstan, Tajikistan, and Kyrgyzstan, as reported by The Diplomat on 1 March 2017.
 According to Radio Free Europe reporting on 22 February 2017, Presidential aide Yury Ushakov told reporters in advance that Putin’s trip marks the 25th anniversary of Moscow’s diplomatic relations with the three Central Asian countries.